Apple Announcements and their effects on the BYOD Program on the Winthrop portal:

 What classes are covered by the program?

-Students from Years Four to Six join our BYOD progam.
+Students from Years Four to Six join our BYOD iPad (with keyboard) progam.
 K-3 classes all have access to iPads within their class.
-If there is a Year 3/4 class the Year 3 parents have the option to join the program however it is not expected.
+If there is a Year 3/4 class the Year 3 parents have the option to join the BYOD iPad (with keyboard) program however it is not expected.

 Why not use Windows computers?

-The Apple MacBook and iPad include simple yet powerful software that is perfectly suited to an educational setting.
+The Apple iPad includes simple yet powerful software that is perfectly suited to an educational setting.
 The software and hardware are produced by the same company, making the devices far simpler to manage technically for staff and students.
 This means the focus of the teacher and the students is on the learning, not troubleshooting different technologies.
-The excellent security features for parents on the MacBook and iPad give parents the option of control of their child’s usage.
-Both devices can utilise software that is run on Windows machines, eg. Office (Work, Excel, PowerPoint) and Google software and applications.
+The excellent security features for parents on the iPad gives parents the option of control of their child’s usage.
+The iPad can also utilise software that is run on Windows machines, eg. Office (Work, Excel, PowerPoint) and Google software and applications.
 Windows machines won’t run Apple software, this software is the creative suite we use for innovative and engaging learning activities, such as composing their own music on Garageband, making educational movies on iMovie.
 The educational advantage of students learning to use a range of productive and creative software is significant.

-What are the advantages of buying a MacBook?
+What are the advantages of buying an iPad?